-You can test the configuration using one or more of the testing procedures in Appendix B, Testing the Active-Passive Configuration.
+You can test the configuration using one or more of the testing procedures in Testing the Active-Passive Configuration.

-3.2.1.
-Using the ovirt-dr Script for Ansible Tasks
+3.4.1.
+The ovirt-dr Script for Ansible Tasks

-The ovirt-dr script is located in /usr/share/ansible/roles/oVirt.disaster-recovery/files.
-This script simplifies the following Ansible tasks:
+The ovirt-dr script simplifies the following Ansible tasks:

 - Generating a var mapping file of the primary and secondary sites for failover and fallback - Validating the var mapping file - Executing failover on a target site - Executing failback from a target site to a source site